 The above scheme is simple since it requires almost no synchronization among threads.
 However, already with a very small number of threads the actual bottleneck is the insertion of voxels into the octree.
 This is to a large extent caused by the fact that during the sweep most voxels are actually generated several times.
 Hence, the idea is to shift the work to the other threads and to filter out redundant voxels before they reach the master thread as much as possible.
-In order to do so we keep a copy of the main octree.
-Since this copy does not change it can be used by the other threads to discard already generated voxels.
-The copy is only updated from time to time.
-Therefore, we are able to keep the synchronization overhead at a very low level while only a few redundant voxels reach the master thread.
+In order to do so we keep a copy of the main octree that we update from time to time.
+This copy can be used by the other threads to discard many voxels that have already been generated.
+We are able to keep the synchronization overhead at a very low level while only a few redundant voxels reach the master thread.